 You may appeal using Form I-290B, Notice of Appeal or Motion.
 You will use this form if you think the USCIS made a mistake denying your case.

 You must submit your notice of appeal to the office that issued the decision within 30 days from the date of the denial.
 Note that Form I-290B currently includes a $675 processing fee.

 After submitting Form I-290B, you will have 21 days to file a written brief in support of your appeal.
 The brief should clearly explain why you believe the USCIS made the wrong decision.
 You should also include new evidence that supports your appeal.

 If you were denied because you were ineligible, your best bet is to wait until enough time has passed and your record is clear.
 If you believe you can overcome the reason for the denial, you may re-apply later.

 We Can Help You Respond to Your NOID

 Receiving a notice of intent to deny can be incredibly stressful, especially if your life plans hinge on approval of your immigration petition.
 If you have received a NOID, the immigration attorneys at Robinson & Henry will help you craft a response that addresses each issue raised by the USCIS.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.
 If you would like to speak with us in Spanish, please call 720-359-2442.
 Si gustarÍa hablar con nosotros en español, por favor llámenos al 720-359-2442.